-Lewis Hamilton Got Taste Of Cuba’s Legendary Car Culture On Unicef Trip
+Lewis Hamilton Got Taste Of Cuba’s Legendary Car Culture On UNICEF Trip

 Three-time Formula One world champion Lewis Hamilton is used to driving some of the most jaw-dropping, cutting-edge vehicles in the automotive industry, from his W08 EQ Power+ single-seater to his custom Pagani Zonda 760 LH.
-But even Hamilton doesn’t drive anything as cool as the cars that he recently got to check out in Cuba.
+But even Hamilton doesn’t drive anything as cool as the cars he recently got to check out in Cuba.

 The 32-year-old Mercedes-AMG Petronas driver posted a picture Tuesday, revealing that, while on the Caribbean island, he got an up-close look at Cuba’s legendary car culture.
 The picture shows Hamilton standing in front of what looks like a 1959 or 1960 Chevrolet Impala, but likely is very different than an Impala underneath its skin.